nih-cfde/organization/projectmanagement/README.md

 + **Change Requests**:
 If changes are needed, please contact Bob Carter (rlc.dcppc@gmail.com) to discuss.
 Changes need to be negotiated with NIH, so please do not edit the deliverables list.

+### CFDE Deliverables Information

+*   Each [deliverable](https://github.com/nih-cfde/deliverables/issues) for the CFDE Coordination center is an issue.
+They’re tagged with due dates, teams and other info!

+*   This GitHub project shows [current deliverable tasks](https://github.com/orgs/nih-cfde/projects/1) that comprise our current ‘focus’ within the CFDE-CCs.
+We’re using an Agile approach for program management.

+*   This [compilation of Gantt charts](https://nih-cfde.github.io/planning-docs/) shows current progress on CFDE Coordination Center deliverables.

+*   The [CFDE-CC calendar](https://cfde.groups.io/g/General/calendar) within groups<span>.io</span> shows upcoming meetings and special events.

+*   A list of all [CFDE-CC deliverables submitted](https://github.com/nih-cfde/deliverables) to the NIH can be seen in this GitHub repository.